"Let the Windows from the Past open the Doors to the Future!"

 First factory in Mays Landing, owned by R.D.
 Wood & Sons.
 Employed generations of South Jersey families for over eighty years.

-Mays Landing Department Store-Now home to the Masonic Lodge
+Mays Landing Dept Store-Now home to the Masonic Lodge

 Built for mill employees, providing all the necessities to sustain their homes and families.
 A ledger account enabled workers to borrow against their wages for supplies.